 When it comes to bread rolls, these beautifully golden Parker House Rolls are just the best!
 Perfect from Easter to Christmas, they are uniquely shaped with a fold in the middle to slather in something sweet or savory – plus they are so easy to make!

 - Flour: Gives the rolls their structure.
-All-purpose flour works great, but you can also use bread flour for chewier rolls.
+All-purpose flour works great.

 - Sugar: Feeds the yeast and adds a touch of sweetness.

 - Salt: Brings flavor to the rolls.
 Flaky sea salt on top gives a bit of crunch and an extra salty flavor.

 - Butter: Adds flavor and softness.
 Use unsalted butter for the best results.

 - Milk: Enriches the dough and provides moisture.
 Whole milk adds additional fat for a richer dough, but you can use whatever milk you have on hand.

 - Honey: An optional ingredient that adds a bit of sweetness and contrast.